SriniB-cloud/StoryForgeAI_POC/README.md

     Generator->>User: Generate test scripts

 ```
+The framework runs five stages, driven entirely by a single user story.

 **Stage 1 — Parsing Engine.** Mistral 7B via Ollama reads the user story and extracts the actor, action, goal, constraints and all acceptance criteria.
 Output is a `ParsedSpec` JSON object validated by Pydantic v2.
 Malformed LLM responses are automatically rejected and retried.

 **Stage 2 — Test Case Generator (4-Agent Pipeline).** Four agents work in sequence: